-You can use any pan your prefer, which for me would have normally been my cast iron.
-My nonstick was already on the cook top though, so I used it.
+You can use any pan you prefer, which for me would have normally been my cast iron.
+My nonstick was already on the cooktop though, so I used it.
 Heat it well.
 I greased mine with just a touch of canola oil.
 Cook for a minute or on each side.
-Archana recommends cooking it over and open flame after this for the char.
+Archana recommends cooking it over an open flame after this for the char.
 I think it is beautiful this way and recommend doing the same.
 If you don’t want to, just brown in the pan.

 This one was really thick as I used a Greek Yogurt, which is why I like regular yogurt.

 Scoop it on to your platter, or plate you are serving it on.

 If you can tell from the photo, the consistency is not perfectly smooth, but still really good anyway!
 I just noticed how wrinkly my shirt is.
 Good grief, was I sleeping in my clothes??

 Drizzle with olive oil and sprinkle with Za’atar.
 I also like mine salty, so I sprinkled with some good quality sea salt.
 There are plenty of recipes online for za’atar, but it is pretty easily accessible to buy as well, which is what I chose.

 Finishing The Mezze Platter With Spinach Roti and Za’atar Labneh

 I made a mezze platter of sorts with it.
 In our house, no mezze platter is complete without cucumbers.
 I love to cut the cucumbers in ribbons.
 You can do this easily on a mandoline or with a vegetable peeler as I showed here.